terminalwire/demodx/README.md

 ### Application Terminal

-The [./app/terminal/application_terminal.rb](https://github.com/terminalwire/demodx/blob/main/app/terminal/application_terminal.rb) file has baseline code that's used by all terminal apps including methods that set the current user, authentication, etc. It's analagous to the `ApplicationController` in Rails.
+The [./app/terminal/application_terminal.rb](https://github.com/terminalwire/demodx/blob/main/app/terminal/application_terminal.rb) file has baseline code that's used by all terminal apps, including methods that set the current user, authentication, etc. It's analogous to the `ApplicationController` in Rails.

 You'll notice this file extends the `Thor` class and includes the `Terminalwire::Terminal` module.
 This is what enables streaming for a Thor command-line app from the server to the client.